 P1-- 60' or so, low-angle slab that is maybe 5.4 or 5.5.
 Climb the slab to the overlap beneath a large flake a few yards left of a detached block.
 Build a gear anchor.
 There is no protection on this pitch unless you decide to follow the overlap from the ground up; I do not know the difficulty and the protection if you go that way.

 P2-- 120+', 5.8+.
 Climb the flake to a bolt (can't reach it from the belay, so don't lead this unless you're solid at 5.7/8).
 The 5.8+ is a thin section between that bolt and the next one.
 After you clip the second bolt, you're climbing 100' or more with no protection at all.
 The grade is low 5th, but there is a lot of lichen that makes this slippery and thus a little dicey at the grade.
 Belay from boulders or go a bit higher to cracks.

 If your rope is long enough, it might be better to do this in one long pitch.
-Should you blow the move from the P1 belay to the first bolt (you won't want to place gear in the flake), you're falling onto the anchor and belayer unless you can place more protection in the overlap.
+Should you blow the move from the P1 belay to the first bolt (you probably won't want to place gear in the flake), you're falling onto the anchor and belayer unless you can place more protection in the overlap (I did get a stopper in the overlap and a passive Tricam in the flake).
 Making it one pitch and protecting at the overlap, even with two pieces if you don't trust the rock, might be preferable.
 This is your call, of course.

-Have some long slings in case you want to belay off boulders instead.
+Have some long slings in case you want to belay off boulders instead at the finish.

 I used some cracks to build a top anchor, and I used 6 of the 7 Totems.
 One crack was thin enough that it only took smaller pieces, and so I used three, and the other was large enough for the bigger sizes, so I said "What the hell?" and used three there as well.